needle-mirror/com.unity.addressables/Documentation~/ContentPackingAndLoadingSchema.md

 This prevents situations where Assets are loaded into memory that aren't used.

 Performance in situations where you load all Assets that are packed together, such as a loading screen.
 Most types of content have either have similar or improved performance when loading each individually using __Requested Asset and Dependencies__ mode.
-This mode sequentially reads entire bundle files, which may be more preferrable in some platforms.
+This mode sequentially reads entire bundle files, which may be more preferable in some platforms.

 > [!NOTE]
 > The examples below apply to desktop and mobile platforms.
 Performance might differ between platforms.
 The __All Packed Assets and Dependencies__ mode typically performs better than loading assets individually on the Nintendo Switch due its hardware and memory reading limitations.